PixelsCamp/talks/2019/aws-api-gateway-with-terraform_ricardo-brazao.md

 Description
 -----------

+AWS API Gateway with Terraform, or how a backend developer coded some infrastructure with zero DevOps knowledge.

 Ever wanted to create something in AWS?
 Feel over amazed with the AWS interface?
 Do you cry a little bit inside every time you look at the AWS dashboard?
 Then stay tuned for something that can ease your life, more than sliced bread did 🍞.
 In this talk we'll create a API Gateway in AWS without ever needing to go their dashboard, we'll just do what software developers love the most...code!!